Frequently Asked Questions

 What if the file type is not detected?

-• The file has no magic byte signature
+• The file has no magic byte signature (some formats just don't have one)

-• It's a custom or proprietary format
+• It's a custom or proprietary format we haven't seen before

-• The file is corrupted
+• The file might be corrupted

 What is the ransomware warning?

-• An .exe file renamed to .jpg
+• An .exe file pretending to be a .jpg

-• A .dll file renamed to .pdf
+• A .dll file disguised as a .pdf

-• A .scr file renamed to .mp3
+• A .scr screensaver masquerading as a .mp3

 • Sophisticated malware or zero-day exploits